-If you are taking big doses of vitamin D in the hopes of staving off all sorts of health problems, you may be disappointed.
+If you are taking big doses of vitamin D in the hopes that it will ward off all sorts of health problems, you may be disappointed.
 Most research has not demonstrated that taking high doses of vitamin D supplements will improve health.
-Why Not?
+Why not?

 Vitamin D leads a double life.
 In addition to being a crucial vitamin, it is also a hormone that affects every cell in the body.

 For years, health professionals thought that this nutrient was responsible primarily for building strong bones.
 When there was a deficiency in vitamin D, children developed rickets.
 In this condition, bones are fragile and can become deformed, resulting in bowed legs and thickened wrists.

 Over the last several decades, scientists have discovered that there are vitamin D receptors throughout the body.
 People who are deficient in vitamin D are more susceptible to a wide range of disorders, from arthritis and heart disease to diabetes and cancer.

 Researchers report that when circulating levels of vitamin D are low, people are more susceptible to respiratory infections and more likely to die prematurely (Circulation Journal, April 20, 2017).
 That research from Japan has since been confirmed in the UK, Norway and elsewhere.

 Health Problems Linked to Low Vitamin D Levels:

 - Asthma in children

 - Mental illness (depression, schizophrenia)